 Travel Tip: Book early for peak seasons like Tet (January/February).
 ATMs are widespread, but always carry small VND notes for local markets.

 Ready to bring your 8-day Vietnam adventure to life?
-Explore our customizable tours and let our local experts help you plan the perfect route!
+Explore our customizable Vietnam tours and let our local experts help you plan the perfect route!